 Please note that the Supply/Demand rate only provides a measure of relative tightness of the individual State labor markets and does not suggest that the occupations of the unemployed directly align with the occupations of the advertised vacancies.

 - In March 44 metro areas declined, 7 increased, and one remained constant (Las Vegas, NV) (Table 5)

 Metro Area Changes

-- In July, 7 of the 10 largest online job categories posted losses (Table C)
+- In March, 6 of the largest online job categories posted increases while 4 posted decreases.
+(Table C)